Friday 8 March 2019, 8:30 - 16:30

-Co-chaired by Paul Newman (GPwSI, Glasgow) and Nicola Milne (Practice Nurse, Manchester) the Primary Care Course will look at six essential areas of diabetes management in a primary care setting:
+Co-chaired by Paul Newman (GPwSI, Glasgow) Nicola Milne (Practice Nurse, Manchester) and Charles Odiase (Advanced Clinical Pharmacist Practitioner) the Primary Care Course will look at seven essential areas of diabetes management in a primary care setting:

 The cost of attending is £25 (+VAT).
-This cost has been heavily subsidised by Diabetes UK so that those working in primary care teams can afford to attend.
+The cost for the Course has been heavily subsidised by Diabetes UK.

 For £25 you will receive:

 - Networking opportunities with primary care colleagues from across the UK.

 - Access to the Exhibition hall of the Diabetes UK Professional Conference, where you can meet pharmaceutical companies, technology companies, care providers and many more.

 - Access to the poster area of the Diabetes UK Professional Conference, where you can view abstracts presented by colleagues and peers.